smclacke/minishell/SARAH_TD.md

 **ONE**
 // i could check the exact behaviour of this and parse it to remove the unnecessary bits
-// STILL NEED TO FIGURE OUT WHAT IM DOING WITH THIS, PARSER REMOVES OR EXPANDER TAKES WHATS NECESSARY?
+// STILL NEED TO FIGURE OUT WHAT IM DOING WITH THIS,
+// PARSER REMOVES OR !!EXPANDER TAKES WHATS NECESSARY?!!

 Gutentag Fräulein Shelly, wie geht's?echo abc$abc
 lexer: 		~: echo
 lexer: 		~: abc$abc
 first->cmd: echo
 second->str: abc$abc

-**TWO**
-I'll give you cmds, files and strs, do you want delimiter vars as well for after << ??

 ---------------------------------------------------------------------------------